 “You are not ever a genius all by yourself.
 Your ideas are a function of the people you are connected with…” Carol Dweck, Author, Mindset

 The people that you already know can likely introduce you to others in their network.
 Start connecting with your contacts in a meaningful way.
-Reach out to the people you already know.
+Reach out to the people you already know to build your professional network.
 Chances are that they know someone who has moved to Canada before you and can connect you to them.
 Whether or not they are in the same profession as you, they may be able to offer professional insights and introduce you to others.

 Start by listing your current contacts: